staircase-dev/staircase/docs/user_guide/slicing.rst

     ii = pd.IntervalIndex.from_breaks(range(0, 101, 5))
     sf.slice(ii).apply(count_steps)

 The concept of resampling a step function was introduced in `staircase` v1.
-In v2 resampling is achieved by slicing, applying a function which returns a number, then producing a new step function from those values.
-The points at which the resampled step function changes value are chosen relative to the intervals used to slice the step function.
-They may either be the left-endpoings, right-endpoints or midpoints, and the *points* parameter in :meth:`staircase.StairSlicer.resample` affects this behaviour.
+In v2 resampling is achieved by slicing, applying a function which returns a number, then producing a new step function by replacing the slice intervals with those values (see :meth:`staircase.StairSlicer.resample`)

 .. ipython:: python
     :suppress: